|"Naked lady" cover art by Linda Fraser.|

 And how about the first subsidized crop in the U.S.?
 Not tobacco or even hemp, but a plant the British Empire coveted for its dye properties.
 (Find the answer on page 71.)

-Of Naked Ladies and Forget-me-Nots: The stories behind the common names of some of our favorite plants is a filled with tales favored by fairies and old wives, but it also contains historical background information that is actually fun to read.
+Of Naked Ladies and Forget-me-Nots: The stories behind the common names of some of our favorite plants is filled with tales favored by fairies and old wives, but it also contains historical background information that is actually fun to read.
 It definitely sets this gardening wordsmith's heart aflutter.
 It's a good thing I grow foxgloves.
 And that's a big LOL.